sparkflows/sparkflows-docs/docs/troubleshooting/databricks.rst

 Possible causes are:

-* The Postback Url configured in Fire Insights is configured wrongly.
+* The Postback Url configured in Sparkflows is configured wrongly.
-* The Postback Url configured in Fire Insights is not accessible from Databricks.
+* The Postback Url configured in Sparkflows is not accessible from Databricks.

 **Solution**
 ++++++++++